tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 ### 14. Students Do: FinTech Groups (30 mins)

-In this activity, students will be divided up into groups of `3-4` individuals with each group representing a FinTech case study of a particular company.
+In this activity, students will be divided up into groups of `2` individuals with each group representing a FinTech case study of a particular company (chosen from the list of FinTech case studies).
 Each group will have to create their own shared GitHub repository and collaboratively create a case study report written in markdown.

 **Instructions:**